Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/CBLS-Tank-Systems-Information.md

  [Alkalinity and Calcium Dosage Units used for our Aquarium System](https://github.com/Putnam-Lab/CBLS_Wetlab/blob/86c14b02c47c3b96b253d57cda866825c9a1071c/images/Dosage_Bottles.jpg)

-4. Apex Monitors
+4. APEX Monitors

-We also have a Apex Unit in the header tank which currently hosts the Temperature and pH probes so we can monitor them regularly in our Apex Fusion App.
+We also have a APEX Unit in the header tank which currently hosts the Temperature and pH probes so we can monitor them regularly in our APEX Fusion App.

 ## 4. BLUE TANKS

 The Blue tanks hosts our corals.
-We have two rectangular blue colums
+We have two rectangular blue columns with each tank divided into a approximate half.
+Hence we have Blue tank 1, 2, 3 and 4.

+Each column have apex monitors similar to the header tank that gives us daily readings for the tanks for temperature, pH and salinity.
+This information can be viewed from the APEX Fusion App.
+As it gives us readings at any given point, we could also monitor it when we are away and take a look if everything if functioning.

+We also have a PAR (Photosynthetic Available Radiation) logger in the blue tank 1/2.
+We have lights above the tanks which helps to maintain the temperature of the aquarium.
+The PAR logger is useful to know the amount / intensity of light that is in the proper spectrum for corals to utilize.

+The blue column tanks have about 13 crates each that holds up the corals on plugs.
+We [clean](https://github.com/Putnam-Lab/CBLS_Wetlab/blob/53ee2a194978ac7f4613dc66f3f6ed03f939b347/CBLS_Wetlab_Protocols/Coral_Plug_Cleaning_Protocol.md) the crates and plugs every week as our feeding and cleaning tasks.

+## 5. DISPLAY TANK

+Display tank is still in process of coming up together for outreach and education purposes.